paseaf/ContainerSSH-honeypot/terraform/README.md

 Terraform will now create resources and deploy all services on GCP.
 Deployment should take around 3 minutes.

-When complete, you can access the honeypot via
+When complete, access the honeypot via

 ```bash
 ssh -oHostKeyAlgorithms=+ssh-rsa \